stewsters/fighter/README.md

 # Starfighter

 This is a game where you pilot a small ship in a dogfight.
+If you plug in xbox360 controllers and run this, you can have up to 4 players playing.

 I did this to work on my 3d math skills, and because I like those 90's style space fighter games.

 This is pretty low poly because I am not great at modeling and had limited time.
-I plan to add some better models in the future.

 ## How to Run